 - Exeter – 1 hour 20 minutes

-We have a reliable bus service, great for getting to the city centre and surrounding areas.
+There is a regular bus service, great for getting to the city centre and surrounding areas.

-We’re also cycle friendly.
+We’re also walking and cycle friendly and actively encourage commuting to campus by bike or on foot.
 If you can get up the hill to the University, you’ll find modern shower and storage facilities.

 Parking on campus is limited.
 If you are living in private accommodation you will be able to apply for a parking permit.
 Find out about costs and how to apply.

 You’ll be surrounded by exciting opportunities in Bath.
-The city is home to a leading design, technology and engineering sector.
+The city is home to some amazing businesses, often global leaders in their field.

+Study with us and you’ll find exciting opportunities all around you.
 The South West of England is a growing centre for innovation and one of the leading areas in the UK for technology businesses.
-Recent years have seen huge growth in the electronics and digital sectors.
-The region has established engineering, high technology, creative/digital media and low carbon industries.
+The area has established sectors in advanced engineering, high technology, creative and digital media, and low carbon.